Marie Hopkins is a Rhode Islander "born and raised". She spent her childhood in Warwick and attended East Greenwich High School.

 Marie received a double bachelor's degree with Honors in English and Expository Writing from Brown University.
 She spent many years working part time as an online editor for two magazines while staying at home to raise her children.
 Later, Marie was inspired to return to college to pursue a second career.
 She received a bachelor's degree in nursing from URI, and is both a BSN and RN.

 Marie began her nursing career as an acute and criminal psychiatric nurse.
 Presently, she is teaching at the Community College of Rhode Island, and also serves as a school-nurse substitute for the City of Warwick.
+She formerly worked for the VA serving our nation's heroes.

 Marie has a real commitment to Warwick, and she and her family are fully invested in this community.
 She has the time, the values, and the dedication to serve Warwick, its residents, and her home state of Rhode Island.
 Her commitment to the community as a public servant is evident.
 As a nurse, and an educator, she has the skill set to listen, learn, and lead.